adammurdoch/kotlin-tools/base-plugins/README.md

 - Configurable bundle id, app display name, app version
 - Infer the main class for a JVM app
 - Module-info
-  - Infer requires from classpath
+  - Default module name to top-most package
-  - Infer exports from compiled classes
+  - Only export packages that contain public non-internal types
-  - Figure out how to apply to Kotlin compilation
+  - Figure out how to enforce for Kotlin JVM compilation
   - Use an artifact transform to extract the module info for dependencies
 - Use correct architecture for macOS native binary, embedded JVM and GraalVM native binary output.
   - Bundle native launcher for each platform in the plugins.